Full-Time Status

 • If you begin a semester as a full-time student but during the semester you drop a course and you go below the full-time threshold, that change will impact your full-time status.

-• While full-time enrollment is not a college or University requirement, less-than-full-time enrollment may impact the following:
+• While full-time enrollment is not a college or University requirement, less-than-full-time enrollment may you.

 Full-time status impacts the following: